amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

   These names are usually defined to serve best the organization of the user input data.

 * For developers: we are gradually migrating to low-case naming convention for parameters.
-  However, parameters of XML sublists that were simply copies from the mid-level spec may violate this convention.
+  However, parameters of XML lists that were simply copies from the mid-level spec may violate this convention.
 This will go away together with the mid-level spec.

 * Sublist with too many parameters will be described using multiple sections and multiple examples.